-To the extent required, this prospectus may be amended or supplemented from time to time to describe a specific plan of distribution.
-In connection with distributions of the shares or otherwise, Chardan may enter into hedging transactions with broker-dealers or other financial institutions.
-In connection with such transactions, broker-dealers or other financial institutions may engage in short sales of shares of common stock in the course of hedging transactions, and broker-dealers or other financial institutions may engage in short sales of shares of common stock in the course of hedging the positions they assume with Chardan.
-Chardan may also sell shares of common stock short and redeliver the shares to close out such short positions.
-Chardan may also enter into option or other transactions with broker-dealers or other financial institutions which require the delivery to such broker-dealer or other financial institution may resell pursuant to this prospectus (as supplemented or amended to reflect such transaction).
-Chardan may also pledge shares to a broker-dealer or other financial institution, and, upon a default, such broker-dealer or other financial institution may effect sales of the pledged shares pursuant to this prospectus (as supplemented or amended to reflect such transaction).
+The Selling Securityholders may enter into hedging transactions with broker-dealers or other financial institutions, which may in turn engage in short sales of the Senti Common Shares in the course of hedging the positions they assume.
+The Selling Securityholders may also sell the Senti Common Shares short and deliver these securities to close out their short positions, or loan or pledge the Senti Common Shares to broker-dealers that in turn may sell these shares.
+The Selling Securityholders may also enter into option or other transactions with broker-dealers or other financial institutions or the creation of one or more derivative securities which require the delivery to such broker-dealer or other financial institution of shares offered by this prospectus, which shares such broker-dealer or other financial institution may resell pursuant to this prospectus (as supplemented or amended to reflect such transaction).